Yevgenia Bosch: Trotskyism, death and legacy

 Bosch joined the Left Opposition in 1923.
 She was harshly critical of the “bureaucratic group” she saw controlling the Soviet government.
 She was a supporter of Leon Trotsky and signed The Declaration of 46, the first official statement by the opposition to Joseph Stalin.

-Bosch fell out of favour with the Joseph Stalin-Nikolai Bukharin leadership.
-In 1924, she succumbed to despair after hearing that Trotsky had been forced to resign as leader of the Red Army, as well as in pain from her heart condition and tuberculosis; she died by suicide by self-inflicted gunshot in January 1925.
+Bosch fell out of favour with the Joseph Stalin–Nikolai Bukharin leadership.
+In 1924, she succumbed to despair after hearing that Trotsky had been forced to resign as leader of the Red Army, as well as in pain from her heart condition and tuberculosis; she died by suicide from a self-inflicted gunshot in January 1925.

 Her suicide was met with an immediate, deliberate effort by the Soviet government to suppress official acknowledgement of her status as a major Bolshevik leader.

 Her memoirs, A Year of Struggle, were published posthumously in 1925.

 A large suspension bridge over the Dnieper in Kyiv was named in Bosch's honour when it was raised in 1925.
 Yevgeniya Bosch Bridge, which existed in Kyiv from 1925 to 1941, was named after her.
 The bridge was constructed by Evgeny Paton on the base of the remnants of Nicholas Chain Bridge blown up by retreating Polish troops in 1920.
 The bridge was destroyed during World War II.
 The site of the Bosch bridge is now the location of the Metro Bridge.

 A number of other important objects in Ukraine and other places in the Soviet Union were given her name, most of which were renamed after 1991 and particularly since 2015, when communist monuments, communist street names and other toponyms have been outlawed in Ukraine under decommunization laws.

 Her daughter Olha married Yuriy Kotsyubynsky and gave birth to Oleh Yuriyovych Kotsyubynsky.